hashicorp/consul/website/source/docs/internals/acl.html.markdown

   <tr>
     <td>Create static query with `Name`</td>
     <td>The ACL Token used to create the prepared query is checked to make sure it can access the service being queried.
 This token is captured as the `Token` to use when executing the prepared query.</td>
-    <td>The client token's `prepared_query` ACL policy is used to determine if the client is allowed to register a query for the given `Name`.
+    <td>The client token's `query` ACL policy is used to determine if the client is allowed to register a query for the given `Name`.
 No `Token` is captured by default unless specifically supplied by the client when creating the query.</td>
   </tr>
   <tr>
     <td>Manage static query without `Name`</td>